 When I was in high school there was a popular movie called The Breakfast Club.
 In it, Ally Sheedy plays an outcast who comments "When you grow up, your heart dies."
 I think of those deals and how adults don't make them and I wonder if that line might not be true.
 If forgetting the secret code to being a friend isn't at least part of the heart forgetting how to work, growing dusty from lack of use.

 My graduating class, the class of 1986, thought for a little while that we, for whatever reason, had been spared.
 We were wrong.
-Our class may have been intact the night we got our diplomas, but three grads went on to take their own lives.
+Our class may have been intact the night we got our diplomas, but four grads went on to take their own lives.
 A visit to the school's memorial group on Facebook is like a time machine.
 There are so many posts recalling grads who took their lives, it's like we're back there, strolling down a hallway with pep club posters on the walls.
 "Another one," we may think, and for a minute wonder what year we are in.

 Thirty five years later, my old high school still maintains its sad record.
 They are still off the charts for suicide.
 The most recent one happened only three months ago: a football player with his whole life before him and a gun in his hand.